Deevish895/SOC-lab-in-Microsoft-Sentinel-on-free-tier/Setup-Steps/01-Azure-Setup-and-VM-Configuration.md

 ➡️ Go to: **02-AMA-CEF-Syslog-Setup.md**
 We’ll now configure:
+- AMA and DCR
-- CEF logging on Linux
+- CEF and Syslog logging on Linux
 - Palo Alto log forwarding
-- AMA and DCR

 ---